Individual ELO Design

-The design process may vary.
-For example, an ELO may be initiated by a student and teacher, and then other learning team members are added, or a teacher and community partner may initiate an ELO to propose to a group of students.
+Your design process may vary.
+For example, an ELO may be initiated by a student and teacher, and then other team members are added, or a teacher and community partner may initiate an ELO to propose to a group of students.
 Schools may develop an agreement form that outlines a consistent process to ensure the quality of the ELO designs.

 - Clarify the role of each person on the team

 - Provide coaching to individuals involved in the team

 - Ensure that appropriate and rigorous assessment rubrics are used in all ELO performance assessments